Are you a new beekeeper or about to be one? Let’s start with a simple statement about capturing a swarm of bees.

 Here are a couple of reasons why you might find yourself wanting to capture a swarm:

 - You were informed of a swarm.
-It's possible to register to be alerted when a swarm is located and needs removal.
+It’s possible to register for alerts when swarms are located and need removal.
 You have the opportunity to be the fearless hero, braving the swarm and saving the neighborhood!
-Or.... you simply come along, use your swarm-capturing techniques and drive away with new bees.
+Or…. you simply come along, use your swarm-capturing techniques and drive away with new bees.
 But some will still see you as the superhero!

 What are the advantages of capturing a swarm?

 FREE BEES!
-But that is probably the least important aspect of a swarm.
-You are interacting with nature, not a commercial entity.
-More importantly, the bees in a swarm are, by definition, local and will probably react to conditions and the local environment better than "shipped packages".
+But, trith be told, that is probably the least important aspect of a swarm.
+You are interacting with nature, not as a commercial entity.
+There are other more important benefits, such as the bees being, by definition, local and thus adapted to local conditions better than “shipped packages”.

 Compared to a package or a nuc, the primary challenge will be the logistics.
 Bees don’t particularly care about the convenience of their location to mere humans.
 So while the perfect location – for us – might be a shoulder-height branch on a tree, the bees might choose the eve of a house.
 A whack of a branch or risking life and limb up a ladder – the bees don’t care!